 This means you can use infusion to continuously increase the Power Level of your favorite weapons.
 Infusion does cost materials; therefore, keep it to a minimum, especially at the beginning.
 Until the Soft Cap, you’ll level up so fast that infusing is a huge waste of materials.

 1. As your favorite weapons are left behind in terms of Power Level, store them in your vault.

 2. In parallel, experiment with the new, higher Power Level weapons you find along the way, even if they aren’t great on paper.
 This will allow you to try many different weapon types and eventually find the weapons that work best for you.

 3. Once you reach a high enough Power Level, you can use infusion to increase the Power level of some of your favorite weapons stored in the vault and use those in more challenging content.

 This guide covers exactly all the Powerful and Pinnacle sources in the game and provides tips and strategies on how to level up fast:

-In Destiny 2, XP is needed for only 2 things:
+In Destiny 2, XP is useful for two different things:

-- Upgrade your Seasonal Artifact to unlock Mods and bonus Power Levels
+- Upgrading your Seasonal Artifact to unlock Mods and bonus Power Levels

 The Season Pass includes two tracks: a free track (available to all) and a paid track (available to owners of the current Season).
 The Season Pass does include a lot of good things, such as weapons, armor, Exotic engrams, and more.
 Needless to say, you’ll want to grind XP to get all the rewards.